bitcoin/bitcoin/doc/init.md

 it will automatically start on reboot.

-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon uitility.
+NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.

+4d) CentOS

+Copy bitcoind.init to /etc/init.d/bitcoind.
+Test by running "service bitcoind start".

+Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
+You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------